Understanding the concept of the mitzvos, time- bound and the need to perform them on a particular date on the Jewish calendar or at a specific time.

 What we can give to HaShem to have that relationship with HaShem, to be closer to Him, is performing the mitzvos with simcha.

-A Bris does not give a Jewish boy membership to Klal Yisroel, as he has a Jewish mother he is already a member.
-The Bris is the most foundational and critical mitzvah, which the father has to perform for his son.
-If a Jewish boy didn't undergo a bris, then he should make sure that it is done at the age of thirteen.
+A Bris does not give a Jewish boy membership in Klal Yisroel, as he has a Jewish mother he is already a member.
+The Bris is the most foundational and critical mitzvah, which the father must perform for his son.
+If a Jewish boy didn't undergo a bris, then he should ensure that it is done at the age of thirteen.

 A bris is only postponed for medical reasons.